 Tuition rates are subject to change on an annual basis.
 A current table of tuition and fees may be found at https://uceda.edu/tuition.

 As a convenience for the sponsors of students who plan to study longer than three months, tuition payments may be divided into monthly installments.
 An Initial Tuition Deposit for the final month of your program must be received prior to your Program Start Date.
 Timely payment of tuition and fees is a requirement for maintaining Active student status.
 For students paying tuition on a monthly basis, tuition is due on the 1st calendar day of every month.
-Any tuition payment that is not received by the second day of the month will be subject to a Late Fee of $30, which will increase by $1 per day until full payment is received.
-Lab fees or materials fees for each new course must also be paid on time.
-Failure to pay lab fees or materials fees during the first week of a new course will result in Late Fee penalties of $1 per day until payment is received.
+Any tuition payment that is not received by the second day of the month may be subject to a Late Fee of $30, which can increase by $1 per day until full payment is received.
+Monthly lab fees or materials fees must also be paid on time or will result in late charges.

 Students who are more than 30 days overdue may be suspended from classes until their account is paid in full.
 This can affect your academic progress, and can lead to termination of student status, so please keep your account in good standing and come to class every day.